Herb Alpert: Philanthropy

 In the 1980s Alpert created the Herb Alpert Foundation and the Alpert Awards in the Arts with the California Institute of the Arts (CalArts).

-The foundation supports youth and arts education as well as environmental issues, and helps fund the PBS series Bill Moyers on Faith and Reason and later Moyers & Company.
+The foundation supports youth and arts education, as well as environmental issues, and helps fund the PBS series Bill Moyers on Faith and Reason and later Moyers & Company.

-Alpert and his wife donated $30 million to University of California, Los Angeles in 2007 to form and endow the UCLA Herb Alpert School of Music as part of the restructured UCLA School of the Arts and Architecture.
+Alpert and his wife donated $30 million to University of California, Los Angeles (UCLA) in 2007 to form and endow the UCLA Herb Alpert School of Music as part of the restructured UCLA School of the Arts and Architecture.
 He donated $24 million, including $15 million from April 2008, to CalArts for its music curricula, and provided funding for the culture-jamming activists the Yes Men.

-In 2012, the foundation granted more than $5 million to the Harlem School of the Arts, which allowed the school to retire its debt, restore its endowment and create a scholarship program for needy students.
+In 2012, the foundation granted more than $5 million to the Harlem School of the Arts, which allowed the school to retire its debt, restore its endowment, and create a scholarship program for needy students.
 In 2013, the school's building was renamed the Herb Alpert Center.
 In 2016, Alpert's foundation also bestowed a $10.1 million donation to Los Angeles City College to provide music majors with a tuition-free education, the largest gift to an individual community college in the history of Southern California, and the second-largest gift in the history of the state.
 In 2020, Alpert bestowed an additional $9.7 million on the Harlem School of the Arts to upgrade its facility.

 Alpert founded the Louis and Tillie Alpert Music Center in Jerusalem, which brings together both Arab and Jewish students.

 Business ventures

 In the late 1980s, Alpert started H. Alpert and Co., a short-lived perfume company, which sold products in high-end department stores such as Nordstrom.
 The company launched with two scents, Listen and Listen for Men.
 Alpert compared perfume to music, with high and low notes.

-In partnership with his daughter Eden, in 2004 Alpert opened Vibrato, a jazz club and restaurant located in the Bel Air neighborhood of Los Angeles.
+In 2004, in partnership with his daughter Eden, Alpert opened Vibrato, a jazz club and restaurant located in the Bel Air neighborhood of Los Angeles.

 As of 2025, Alpert's net worth is estimated at $850 million, largely due to his music career and the sale of A&M Records to Interscope Records.

 Documentaries

-On September 17, 2010, the TV documentary Legends: Herb Alpert – Tijuana Brass and Other Delights premiered on BBC4.
+In September 2010, the TV documentary Legends: Herb Alpert – Tijuana Brass and Other Delights premiered on BBC4.

 In 2020, Herb Alpert Is..., a documentary written and directed by John Scheinfeld, was released.